Locally uniform random permutations with large increasing subsequences: Our results

 \subsection{Concentration around the mean}

-In this paper we only investigate the mean of $\LIS\big(\sample_N(\mu)\big)$.
-The reason is that we can easily deduce asymptotic knowledge of the random variable itself from well known concentration inequalities.
-In our case it is sufficient to use what's usually refered to as Azuma's or McDiarmid's inequality, found in \cite{McD89} and whose origin goes back to \cite{A67}.
+In this paper we only investigate the mean of $\LIS{\sample{N}{\mu}}$.
+The reason for this is that we can easily deduce asymptotic knowledge of the random variable itself from well known concentration inequalities.
+In our case it is sufficient to use what is usually referred to as Azuma's or McDiarmid's inequality, found in \cite[Lemma 1.2]{McD89} and whose origin goes back to \cite{A67}.
 One of its most common use is for the chromatic number of random graphs, but it is also well adapted to the study of longest increasing subsequences as illustrated in \cite{F98}.